What is a Limit Order in Stocks: An In-Depth Exploration

 The duration of an order can vary depending on the platform or brokerage you are using to place the order.
 Generally, when placing an order, you can specify the duration for which the order will remain active.
 Here are some standard order durations:

 1. Good ‘Til Canceled (GTC): This order remains active until it is either filled or cancelled by the trader.
-GTC orders can stay open for an extended period, potentially even indefinitely, until the desired conditions are met.
+GTC orders can stay open for an extended period, potentially even indefinitely until the desired conditions are met.

-2. Day Order: A day order is active only for the trading day on which it is placed.
+2. Day Order: A day order is active only for the trading day it is placed.
 If it is not filled by the end of the trading day, it will be automatically cancelled.

 3. Immediate or Cancel (IOC): An IOC order is designed to be executed immediately and in its entirety.
 If it cannot be filled immediately, any unfilled portion is cancelled.